 The long standing belief that fish oil supplements reduce heart risk has been refuted by several recent studies including this one, n–3 Fatty Acids in Patients with Multiple Cardiovascular Risk Factors, published in the New England Journal of Medicine.
 The evidence for any other significant benefits from taking fish oil supplements is also becoming weaker.

 If you do choose to take a DHA/EPA omega 3 supplement you can use microalgae derived DHA.
 Fish oil is a concentrated source of fat soluble persistent organic pollutants such as PCBs.
 Dr Michael Greger discusses this in his blog on fish oils.

 - Do You Need to Supplement With EPA and DHA If You Follow a Whole Food Plant-Based Lifestyle? – *NEW* Dominic Marro, RD (2016)

 - Omega 3 – Discussion by Jeff Novick, RD on the conversion rate of ALA in the McDougall Discussion forum

-- Dr Michael Greger summarises the information on fish oil (contains links to numerous videos that link fish and fish oil supplements to persistent organic pollutants)
+- Dr Michael Greger summarises the information on fish oil and why it should be avoided (contains links to numerous videos that link fish and fish oil supplements to persistent organic pollutants)

 - The Risk and Prevention Study Collaborative Group.
 (2013). n–3 Fatty Acids in Patients with Multiple Cardiovascular Risk Factors.
 New England Journal of Medicine, 368(19), 1800-1808 – “…there was no significant benefit of n−3 fatty acids in reducing the risk of death from cardiovascular causes”